Greenville guests ask how to get an amalgam filling removed

 - Proper ventilation to reduce mercury content in the air

-- Protective gowns and covering for the patients and staff
+- Protective gowns and covering for the guests and staff

 - Use of non-latex gloves

-- External oxygen for the patient so they do not inhale mercury vapors and amalgam particles
+- External oxygen for the guest so they do not inhale mercury vapors and amalgam particles

 - Use of a properly sealed dental dam